Social mobility is the ease with which people can fulfil their potential, regardless of their social or educational background.

 AG is a founder member of PRIME, an initiative where law firms provide a minimum number of quality work experience placements to underprivileged school-age students.
 We work closely with local schools and colleges across London, Leeds, Manchester and Edinburgh to inspire and help young people fulfill their potential.
 Each year, we invite around 35 students from school YR 12-13 to take part in our Legal Access Week.

 SMBP is a volunteer led collaboration of over 70 law and accountancy firms, commercial organisations and professional sports teams committed to supporting students from low income backgrounds in their pursuit of a career, in particular, as a legal or finance professional.
 We are a member of the SMBP, in Manchester and Leeds, working with our clients and other businesses to meet our respective social mobility commitments.
 As a result, our Legal Access Week students now benefit from an additional week spent with the in-house legal teams at some very well-known companies.

 Our award-winning Legal Access Scheme identifies bright BPP University Law School law students from unconventional or less privileged backgrounds, offering them a place on our summer placement programme.
 Since its creation, in 2007, 24 participants of the scheme have secured training contracts with us.

-We are at the forefront of apprenticeships in the legal profession and have developed a legal apprenticeship scheme in Manchester and Leeds, providing an alternative route into the profession for people who do not want to go down the traditional university route.
-Our Head of Resourcing chairs the Trailblazers Apprenticeship in Law initiative, with the expectation that, from 2017, apprentices will be on a pathway to eventual qualification as solicitors.
+We are at the forefront of apprenticeships in the legal profession and have developed two legal apprenticeship schemes in Manchester and Leeds.
+Our schemes for aspiring Paralegals and Solicitors provide alternative routes into the profession for those who do not want to go down the traditional university route.

 This was established a few years ago and gives one student from our partner schools a financial contribution towards the cost of studying law at university, access to a mentor and a week of work experience.